togrupe/dlive-midi-tools/README.md

 The default mixrack ip address is: 192.168.1.70.
 This IP-Address is preconfigured in the scripts.
 If you want to change it, you can edit the field "ip" in the file: dliveConstants.py.

 ## Usage
+1. Before you run the script, please run the follwing command to download the required python modules.

+pip install -r dependencies.txt

-Run the script with the following command: python3 main.py
+2. Run the script with the following command:

+python3 main.py

 Afterwards a GUI opens automatically.
 Click the Browse Button to select the before adjusted excel sheet.
 The Channel renaming, coloring and set of the phantom values starts automatically.